thash06/chaos-engineering/README.md

         }
     }
 ```
-Rate limiting is an imperative technique to prepare your API for scale and establish high availability and reliability of
-your service.
-The code snippet above creats a RateLimiter instance which allows only a specified number of calls (_limitForPeriod(limitForPeriod)_)
-in a time window (_limitRefreshPeriod(Duration.ofSeconds(windowInSeconds))_).
-Calls that exceed the limit can wait for
-the duration specified in (_timeoutDuration(Duration.ofMillis(waitTimeForThread))_).
-Requests that do  not get processed within the _limitRefreshPeriod + timeoutDuration_ are rejected.

 ## Bulkhead
 Used to limit the number of concurrent calls to a service.
 If clients send more than the number of concurrent calls